Privacy Notice ‐ June 2018

 I generally process all information under a combination of contract and legitimate interests.
 For certain processing (e.g. disclosure and sharing) I will ask for your written consent.

 When you become a client or supervisee, a contract is formed between us, this is called the counselling / supervision agreement.
-You are entering this agreement voluntarily with the expressed wish that I have your information to provide my services to you.
+You are entering this agreement voluntarily with the understanding that I have your information in order to provide my services to you.

 It is reasonable to expect a counsellor or supervisor to be privy to both personal and sensitive information.
 In fact, the service I offer necessitates having such information in order to best support you.